 EagleBank was created to be different, based on the belief that the key to success is building long-lasting, genuine relationships with our customers, employees, shareholders and the community.
-Strong relationships are the driver of customer loyalty, retention and referrals and are created by understanding our customers and their needs, business plans and strategic goals.
+Strong relationships are the driver of customer loyalty, retention, and referrals and are created by understanding our customers, their needs, business plan and strategic goals.

-Collaborative, cross-functional working relationships are key ingredients in what makes EagleBank different.
-We highly value - and expect - teamwork.
-It is critical to the cohesive, top-level service we strive to deliver to our customers.
-Individuality is respected - but an individual's motivation to cooperate, collaborate and contribute as a member of our team is paramount.
+Collaborative, cross-functional working relationships are a key ingredient in what makes EagleBank different.
+We highly value - and expect - the teamwork that results from our internal relationships, as it is critical to the cohesive, top-level service we strive to deliver to our customers.
+Individuality is respected, but an individual's motivation to cooperate, collaborate and contribute as a member of our team is paramount.
 EagleBank is one bank to our customers.
 Together, we are EagleBank.

-Relationships F-I-R-S-T symbolizes the essential elements necessary to build strong relationships - with our colleagues and treasured customers.
-The words represented by F-I-R-S-T express our core values and articulate the protocol we follow to develop these vital relationships.
+Relationships F-I-R-S-T symbolizes the essential elements necessary to build strong relationships - relationships with our colleagues and relationships with our treasured customers.
+The words represented by F-I-R-S-T express our core corporate values and articulate the protocol we follow to develop these vital relationships.

-Flexible - We begin our relationships based on our time-tested tradition of listening to our customers, collaborating with colleagues and designing a comprehensive, creative solution that brings value to and appreciation from our customer.
+Flexible - We begin our relationships based on our time-tested tradition of listening to our customer, collaborating with colleagues and designing a comprehensive, creative solution that brings value to and appreciation from our customer.
 We enhance the relationship with empowered 'YES, We Can' service and live up to our strong belief that formulas don't make good banking sense, relationships do.
 Be entrepreneurial - it is our differentiator.